What Is CPM In Facebook Ads? How to Lower Your CPM

 What is CPM in Facebook Ads?

-To calculate cpm, Facebook ads is the total ad spending divided by the number of impressions you obtained, then multiplied by 1000.
+The formula to calculate CPM is to take the total ad spending divided by the number of impressions you obtained, then multiply by 1000.

 Facebook-Ads-CPM-Formula